buttonsrtoys/approved/README.md

             Approved.tearDownAll();
         });
     }

-Because this file is not yet approved, the test fails.
-To review the file for approval, run

-    dart run approved:review

-The command `dart run approved:review` has additional options, including listing files, selecting files to review from this list by index, and more.
-For its current capabilities, run

-    dart run approved:review --help

 Typing 'dart run approved:review' is tedious!
 To reduce your typing, alias the command in your .zshrc or .bashrc file